Closed Solicitation · DEPARTMENT OF ENERGY

 Potential applicants must submit RFA questions by June 19, 2026, at 5:00 PM MDT.
 NRIC will answer all questions received by that date and may answer questions submitted after that date at its discretion.
 All questions should be directed to: NRIC@inl.gov.

-NRIC anticipates announcing initial selections of participants by August 19, 2026, but will be dependent upon the number of applications received.
-NRIC may announce further selections of participants on a rolling basis after that date.
+NRIC anticipates announcing initial selections of participants by August 19, 2026, but the selection timeline will be dependent upon the number of applications received.
+Further selections will be made on a rolling basis.

 REQUEST FOR APPLICATION DETAILS: